opnfv/doctor/docs/platformoverview/platformoverview.rst

 Features
 --------

-Doctor platform, as of Brahmaputra release, provides the two features:
+Doctor platform provides these features in `Colorado Release <https://wiki.opnfv.org/display/SWREL/Colorado>`_:

 * Immediate Notification
-* Consistent resource state awareness (Compute/host-down)
+* Consistent resource state awareness for compute host down
+* Valid compute host status given to VM owner

 These features enable high availability of Network Services on top of the virtualized infrastructure.

 Immediate notification allows VNF managers (VNFM) to process recovery actions promptly once a failure has occurred.

 Consistency of resource state is necessary to properly execute recovery actions properly in the VIM.

+Ability to query host status gives VM owner (VNFM) the possibility to get consistent state information through an API in case of a compute host fault.

 Components
 ----------

-Doctor platform, as of Brahmaputra release, consists of the following
+Doctor platform, as of Colorado release, consists of the following
 components:

 * OpenStack Compute (Nova)